-The temple has been totally renovated (=build new) but in original & traditional style with an low wooden wooden roof.
+The temple has been totally renovated (= basically build new) but in original & traditional Tai Lue style with a low wooden roof.
 And if you are inside have a look up to the lights.
 No ugly TL here but beautiful and colourful lights are hanging on the ceiling.
 In 2018 a new building (the Viharn) has been build next to the main building (the Bot or Ubosot).
 Again this Viharn is also build in traditional style with wood and mural paintings on the walls inside.

 The temple is located behind a small street along route 1256 in the village Ban Rong Ngae.
 Opposite the small street is along route 1256 also an open space with an example of a traditional Tai Lue house and a small museum.
 But explanations in Thai only.
 For more information about Nan province have a look at Destination Travel Guide Nan.
 If you like to experience the slow life & culture of Pua in Nan province, then come and stay a few days at Non Na Pua Homestay.
 Following are some photos I took, click on the photo to enlarge.